 The following have been some of the benefits of quitting:

 I can be more concerned about my faithfulness than my following.
 Let’s face it: doing the dishes, cooking the meals, going to work, training the children and folding the laundry is not as enhancing to our egos as how many people have read and commented on our posts or joined our cause.
-But the truth is the majority of the human race spends their days doing those normal things, too.
-We like to create the illusion that we are saving, influencing or changing the greater world, more than our own small ones.
-We are a people rather obsessed with this like no other time in history and it’s rather silly.
+But the truth is the majority of the human race spends their days doing those ordinary things, too.
+We like to create the illusion that we are saving, influencing, or changing the greater world, more than our own small ones.
+We are a people somewhat obsessed with this like no other time in history, and it’s rather silly.
 I live in a developing country.
 My husband works hard to bring clean water to people here.
 I get to sit on dirt floors in off-the-road villages.
-Many of the inhabitants just do what is put in front of them on a daily basis and they do it quietly.
+Many of the inhabitants just do what is put in front of them, and they do it quietly.
 We look at this and call it poverty.
 But aren’t we the ones who are impoverished because we’ve believed the lie that it is more important to be “followed” than to be quietly faithful?
-If our faithfulness happens to “make it big”, that’s His prerogative.
+If our faithfulness happens to “make it big,” that’s His prerogative.
 I don’t have the time or energy to ensure it.

 I have deeper relationships.
 I could not keep up with the messages and my emails.
 I realize some personalities thrive on all of that, but I am not one of them.
 I like a quiet life.
-I like real email letters even if it often takes me weeks to respond.
+I prefer real email letters, even if it often takes me weeks to respond.
 I savor the paragraphs.
-I like when a friend calls to chat and has no idea what’s going on in my life and we can truly “catch up”.
-I like when people feel valued by me and not just one of rest of the commenters.
-I’ve pulled out long-neglected stationary and used it.
+I like it when a friend calls to chat and has no idea what’s going on in my life, and we can truly “catch up.”
+I like it when people feel valued by me and not just one of the rest of the commenters.
+I’ve pulled out long-neglected stationery and used it.
 We are not designed to know so many people.
 I’d rather know a few really well.

-I’m not tempted to believe I’m on trial everyday.
+I’m not tempted to believe I’m on trial every day.
 The verdict is already in.
 We are frail creatures.
 Our feelings of self-worth can rise or fall in a given day based on the comments and likes we receive on Facebook.
 We might exceed mediocrity one day, but the next day we feel we had better keep up the momentum or those questions of “Am I enough?
 Is what I am doing enough?
 Am I exceptional?
 Have I made a difference in anyone’s life?
 Does anyone notice me?” will return to haunt us.
 We can spend our lives working to keep those questions answered well.
-Facebook, even for those who know in their head their identity in Christ, can tempt a powerful relapse into the flesh.
-The truth is that I’m not in court everyday and neither are you.
+Facebook can tempt a powerful relapse into the flesh.
+The truth is that I’m not in court, and neither are you.
 It was finished on the cross.
 Because Jesus is enough, so am I. The response is joyful gratitude.

 I can adjust to a new culture more fully.
-This one benefit is especially personal to my situation.
+This one benefit is uniquely personal to my situation.
 Facebook can be the death of cultural adjustment for missionaries and the like.
-For me, trying to reconcile two worlds on a daily basis was too much.
+For me, trying to reconcile two worlds daily was too much.
 It hurt and confused my brain.
 I can not be fully there (USA) and fully here (Mexico).
-We each are made to live fully exactly where we are.
+We each are made to live fully precisely where we are.
 I need all the help I can get to accomplish that great feat.